Sustainable Development Leadership Team

 • Drive alignment and set consistent messaging across the organization.

-• Provide input to MACC process for clarity and observability to potential pathways to net-zero by 2050.
+• Provide input to marginal abatement cost curve program and road map submission process for clarity and observability to potential pathways to net-zero by 2050.

 • Engage with internal stakeholders to ensure emissions reduction strategies are embedded into our core ConocoPhillips culture.